BSrinivasNaik/personal-website-with-ai-collab/memory-bank/productContext.md

 # Product Context

+> [!NOTE]
+> For the full documentation of the website, please refer to the `Srinivas Personal Website-PRD.pdf` file.

 ## Why This Project Exists

 This project exists to create a professional portfolio and thought leadership display for Srinivas Naik Bhukya, a Product Manager.